jabyrd3/ns1-shortcuts/readme.md

 # ns1 dev shortcuts
 This is a set of utility scripts i've been using to make development easier.
 They behave like unix commands, each one accepts either args or stdin so you can pipe output to the next command.
-These are hardcoded only ever to execute against http://portal.dev.nsone.co.
+The API url is set by environment variable (NSONE_DEV_URL), so you can use these against any instance of the API, provided you have an API key with permissions to create users.

 # big example
 `nsca someUser somePassword | nsl && nscz foo.bar.baz | nscr`